Maputeoa: Biography

 Initially, Matua accepted the Catholic religious practices.
 He donated the maraes to the missionaries to build churches and advised them on how to overthrow the king.
 As Maputeoa recognized what Matua was trying to do, the king began appearing in churches during mass.
 Two years after the missionaries' arrival in Gambier, Maputeoa consented to dismantle the Te Keika marae, which was the largest of its kind on Rikitea, and in its place, St. Michael's Cathedral, Rikitea was built, which became the largest church in the South Pacific islands.
 Maputeoa was baptized at Church of Saint-Joseph-de-Taku on Mangareva along with 160 other people of the kingdom.
 He took the name Gregorio after baptism in honor of Pope Gregory XVI who had deputed the missionaries to eastern Oceania, and solemnly placed his islands under the protection of the Blessed Virgin Mary.

+Maputeoa and his wife Maria Eutokia Toaputeitou had five children, two sons and three daughters, which survived infancy.
+The royal couple's five children include the eldest surviving son Joseph Gregorio II, a second son named Jean Népomucène after Saint John of Nepomuk, and three daughters: Agnès Tepairu, Philomèle, and Catherine, two of these girls became nuns in the Rouru Convent on Mount Duff.

 Maputeoa died on 20 June 1857 of acute pleurisy or "the disease of the chest."
 He was succeeded as King of Mangareva by his young son, Joseph Gregorio II, with his widow Queen Maria Eutokia Toaputeitou as regent.
 King Joseph died childless after an eleven-year reign.
 After 1868, the island kingdom was ruled by regents until it was annexed by France in 1881.
 In 1977, French Polynesia issued a stamp with an image of Maputeoa.
 Maputeoa's crypt is located in the Chapelle St-Pierre behind St. Michael's Cathedral.